flaviotordini/minitube/README.md

 Alternatively Minitube can read an API key from the GOOGLE_API_KEY environment variable.

 ## Build instructions
-To compile Minitube you need at least Qt 4.8.
+To compile Minitube you need at least Qt 5.0.
 The following Qt modules are needed: core, gui, network, sql (using the Sqlite plugin), script, dbus, phonon

 To be able to build on a Debian (or derivative) system:

-    $ sudo apt-get install build-essential qt4-dev-tools libphonon-dev libqt4-sql-sqlite
+    $ sudo apt-get install build-essential qttool5-dev-tools qt5-qmake qtscript5-dev libphonon4qt5-dev libqt5sql5-sqlite qt5-default

 Compiling:

     $ qmake "DEFINES += APP_GOOGLE_API_KEY=YouAPIKeyHere"
     $ make

-Beware of the Qt3 or Qt5 version of qmake!
-If things go wrong try running qmake-qt4 instead.
+Beware of the Qt 4 version of qmake!

 Running: